 An admissions tutor will be worried that since you have changed direction, you may do it again in the future.
 Therefore, you need to prove and convince them that this is the final destination on your scenic journey.

 Applicants to graduate entry programmes are not restricted to biomedical sciences degree students.
 We appreciate that many applicants may have careers in other fields, even outside of the field of science.
 Recently, we helped an actor to get into Medical school!

 The examiners are aware that if you don’t have much of a science background, the first couple of years of medical school is going to be a challenge.
-So, despite putting you through the GAMSAT, UCAT or BMAT exam to see whether your scientifically competent, you also want to get this across in your personal statement.
-Think about online courses, events or roles that you’ve had which can make you come across as someone who appreciates the science subjects, can think critically and has a passion for learning.
+So, despite putting you through the GAMSAT, UCAT (formerly the UKCAT) or BMAT exam to see whether you're scientifically competent, you also want to get this across in your personal statement.
+Think about online courses, events or roles that you’ve had which can make you come across as someone who appreciates the sciences, can think critically and has a passion for learning.
 This will make you a more convincing and credible candidate.

 So that was a quick guide to bolster your personal statement for graduate entry medicine!
 I know that the time management between applying to medical school and completing a degree or having a career is no easy feat, but hopefully these tips should help to ease the burden a little.